Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimonio (Head of Sustainability, Northvolt):

-“Blockchain-based traceability allows us not only to comply with future regulations, but also to build trust with our industrial partners.”
+“Blockchain-based traceability allows us not only to comply with future regulations, but also to build trust with our industry partners.”

 H&M TrusTrace – Digital Textile Passports